Context-Dependent Learning: A Teacher's Guide

 The more learning is tied to specific contextual cues, the harder transfer becomes.
 This is why transfer of learning requires deliberate attention rather than occurring automatically.

 To support transfer, learning should occur across varied contexts and with explicit attention to how knowledge applies beyond the immediate situation.
 Discuss when and where the learning would be useful.
-Practice applying knowledge to varied scenarios.
+Practise applying knowledge to varied scenarios.

 Abstract principles transfer better than context-specific procedures because they're encoded less tightly to particular circumstances.
 Teaching underlying principles alongside specific examples supports flexible application.